 The principal staff sections (e.g., personnel, intelligence, logistics, communications) provide tailored staff support to the Marine TACC, including appropriate full-time representation (via a matrix style structure) as required (see fig. 2-2).
-This cross-functional representation within future plans, future operations, and current operations facilitates a fully integrated plan from conception to execution.
+This cross-functional representation within future plans, future operations, and current operations facilitates a fully integrated plan from conception to execution in the planning and execution of all ATOs.
+The ACE G-2 has staff cognizance over all ACE intelligence activities including ACI and the intelligence watch crews in future operations and current operations.
+The other principal staff officers maintain cognizance over their respective sections including their representatives within each operational cell and provide support from a common functional perspective.